petermr/pygetpapers/joss/paper.md

 # Design

 The tool has been designed for ease of implementation, installation (including platform independence) and future extension.
 It also abstracts some of the variation in query languages and APIs (where there do not appear to be standards).
-For example for "date", `EuropePMC` uses `FIRST_PDATE[DD-MM-YYYY to DD-MM-YY]` but `bioRxiv` uses `DD-MM-YYYY/DD-MM-YY`. `pygetpapers` provides `DATE` as an abstraction.
+For example for "date", `EuropePMC` uses `FIRST_PDATE[DD-MM-YYYY to DD-MM-YY]` (This is the format in which you provide a date constraint to a query for `EuropePMC`) but `bioRxiv` uses `DD-MM-YYYY/DD-MM-YY`. `pygetpapers` provides `DATE` as an abstraction.
 It also uses a commandline which makes it easy either to wrap the use in system calls, or layer a GUI on top.

 Some repositories only support metadata while others include text and some even provide links to data downloads; again pygetpapers supports this range.
 Because there are hundreds of repositories (including preprints) the design includes a modular approach.
 And because some repositories emit variable amounts of information we can customise the outputs.